henkyprayoga/BusDriverToolbox/README.md

-## About
-*BusDriver* lets you interface MATLAB® directly to ICs performing analog and digital I/O. You can sense data for analysis and visualisation, generate data for control and test automation or even close the loop by inserting some fancy computations in between.
+**About** – *BusDriver* lets you interface MATLAB® directly to ICs performing analog and digital I/O. You can sense data for analysis and visualisation, generate data for control and test automation or even close the loop by inserting some fancy computations in between.
 It offers build-in support on high level abstraction for:

 * [GPIO](#an_001-interfacing-matlab-to-ics-via-gpio)
 * UART
 * SPI
 * I2C

-### *To shift up a gear*
-*BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.
+**To shift up a gear** – *BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.

-### *NEXT STOP: Licence Terms*
-*BusDriver* is released under commercial and [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
+**NEXT STOP: Licence Terms** – *BusDriver* is released under commercial and [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
 Once your project becomes commercialised GPLv2 licensing dictates that you need to either open your source fully or purchase a commercial license.
 DspKitchen offer commercial licenses without any GPL restrictions.
 [Contact us for pricing](https://github.com/dspKitchen).

 ## Geeting Started
 1. Start up MATLAB (Recommended is R2016a, but older versions will probably work fine)